ireneorichie/docs/serving/installing-logging-metrics-traces.md

 #### Installing the Stackdriver monitoring components

-If you previously
-[uninstalled your monitoring plugin](#uninstalling-your-monitoring-plugin), use the following steps to install the Stackdriver, Prometheus, and Grafana monitoring
+Use the following steps to run a daemonset that is configured to monitor your Knative cluster with  Stackdriver, Prometheus, and Grafana:
-components:

 1. Choose a container image that meets the
    [Fluentd image requirements](fluentd/README.md#requirements).
 For example, you can use a